THE 2019 GUIDE TO THE BEST DOUGHNUTS IN LONDON

 Does it taste amazing?
 Do I have sugar all around my mouth?
 Have I just discovered the scrummiest baked goods since I don't know when?

 These are more important issues for me.
-However, I need to decide early on how I am going to spell the most important word of the piece and I choose doughnut!
-Homer will be proud!
+However, I need to decide early on how I am going to spell the most important word of the piece and I choose doughnut.
+Homer would be proud!

 Ryan is happily hectic this summer with pop-ups, doughnut walls for weddings and keeping his growing list of stockists happy.
 If you can't make it to one of these locations, Borough 22 deliver and all of the flavours freeze well.